THE

 AND METHOD

-The photographer has always believed in using basic reliable equipment and a simple unvaried technique in making his images.
-He has used second hand Leica M2 and M4 rangefinder cameras with 28mm, 35mm and 50mm lenses, in addition he has used a Canon slr camera with an 85mm lens and occasionally a 200mm lens.
-He has always used Kodak Tri-x 35mm film, processed in Kodak D76 developer diluted 1:1.
-His prints have been made on Kodak WSG doubleweight paper, dried unglazed.
-He has always processed his film and prints himself, and has never used a lab.
-This equipment and processing technique has always allowed him to work at what were then the extremes of available light, without ever having to resort to any additional lighting.
+The photographer always believed in using basic reliable equipment and a simple unvaried technique in making his images.
+He used second hand Leica M2 and M4 rangefinder cameras with 28mm, 35mm and 50mm lenses, in addition he used a Canon slr camera with an 85mm lens and occasionally a 200mm lens.
+He always used Kodak Tri-x 35mm film, processed in Kodak D76 developer diluted 1:1.
+His prints were made on Kodak WSG doubleweight paper, dried unglazed.
+He processed his film and prints himself, and never used a lab.
+This equipment and processing technique allowed him to work at what were then the extremes of available light, without ever having to resort to any additional lighting.

 USING THE IMAGES

-It is possible to order high resolution digital files for reproduction in publications, or for use in broadcast media.
-Also you can order individual prints for private and gallery use.
-In order to do this please contact Nick through this site.
+It is possible to order high resolution digital files for reproduction in publications, online or for use in broadcast media.
+For these and printed reproduction requests or queries, please use the contact form below.

 Photo Gallery//